oracle-livelabs/apex/mle-javascript/external-modules/external-modules.md

     ![](images/9-selector-region-sub-drag.png " ")

-14. Select the Display Selectors region and set the property valuse to the following:
+14. Select the Display Selectors region and set the property values to the following:

     **Template** => **Tabs Container**